 Marketable Skills for Your Career

 The Master of Arts in Applied Anthropology at Humboldt State University is a rigorous yet flexible program focused on building rewarding, relevant, competitive, marketable skills.
-Students will be held to high standards, and as such graduates will be in a position to confidently apply anthropological perspectives, theories and methods to a variety of careers in today’s academic, non-academic and increasingly global job market (e.g., college teachers, researchers, administrators, program developers, advocates, registered professional archaeologists).
+Students will be held to high standards, and graduates will be in a position to confidently apply anthropological perspectives, theories and methods to a variety of careers in today’s academic, non-academic and increasingly global job market (e.g., college teachers, researchers, administrators, program developers, advocates, registered professional archaeologists).

 Flexibility around Your Life and Research

 After the Summer Institute, students undertake 30 units of coursework via online distance learning, either full-time (three 10-unit semesters) or part-time (six 4–6-unit semesters).
 The online coursework will be primarily asynchronous, meaning that students will have flexibility in planning days and times to view course materials/lectures and complete assignments each week.
 During this part of the program, students gain additional practical experience through an applied internship, and are guided through the thesis process.
-Students who would like to be on campus are of course welcomed and encouraged and will have access to departmental facilities.
+Students who would like to be on campus after the Summer Institute are welcomed and will have access to departmental facilities.

 This program aims to produce skilled practitioners at the MA level.
 Some examples of thesis/career areas are: